notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 Having the knowledge about the evolution will help you to relate why the concurrency APIs in Java continue to evolve with the change in technology and software architectures around it.

-1. The very first release of Java was Java1 in 1996, had threads in it.
+1. The very first release of Java was JDK 1.0 in 1996, had threads in it.
 Any experienced veteran Java developers must have experience working with that, even if we have not.
 Threads gave Java the foundation to step into concurrency.
 Historically, threads were used to offload the work from the actual thread, executing a function and run those tasks as a background or tasks.
 Threads are pretty low level API and the code that we write with threads can get complex very easily.
 It had its own limitations.
-2. Around 2004 Java5 got released.
+2. Around 2004 JDK 1.5 got released.
 This is a time where multi-cores became popular and pretty much all the devices and machines came with multiple cores.
-In order to fully utilize all the cores in the CPU, the Java language came up with some really cool advanced features like ThreadPool, ExecutorService, Futures, BlockingQueues, Concurrent collections and more.
-This enabled the developers to achieve a task based concurrency model where the developers need not have to work with thread APIs directly anymore.
+In order to fully utilize all the cores in the CPU, the Java language came up with some really cool advanced features like

+   * ThreadPool
+   * ExecutorService
+   * Futures
+   * BlockingQueues
+   * Concurrent Collections and more.

+This enabled the developers to achieve a **task based concurrency model** where the developers need not have to work with thread APIs directly anymore.
 The basic idea with ThreadPool is that, submit a task to the ThreadPool and then the result is available once the task is executed.
 ThreadPools were great, but still it had some issues like deadlock and more.
 From a coding perspective, the code that you write can get tedious, actually.

-3. In 2011, we got Java seven released, actually.
-This is the time where the data parallelism became popular and Java introduced the Fork/Join framework, which eventually brought in the Foundation for parallelism into the Java world.
+1. In 2011, we got JDK 1.7 released.
+This is the time where the data parallelism became popular and Java introduced the **Fork/Join framework**, which eventually brought in the foundation for parallelism into the Java world.
 Even though Fork/Join framework was great in applying data parallelism, but it's still complex to code and work directly.
-4. In 2014, In 2014, we had a big release for Java, which is Java8.
+2. In 2014, we had a big release for Java, which is JDK 1.8.
 Probably, this is one of the biggest releases in Java, which had some excellent features like lambdas, streams and more.
 From a concurrent feature standpoint, we had Parallel Streams and CompletableFuture as part of Java8.
 This is when Java stepped its foot into the functional programming side.
 What this allows us to do is it enables a functional parallelism support in Java.
 These are the two modern APIs that we will use to write the asynchronous and parallel code.
-5. In 2017, Java9 got released.
+3. In 2017, JDK 1.9 got released.
 This release had a newer type, which is a Flow API, which enabled a Reactive Programming in Java, which is a pub/sub style of programming.
 This introduced a complete shift from the way we normally write code.
-6. The current version of Java that we are using is Java 14.
+4. The current version of Java that we are using is JDK 16.

-## Concurrency vs Parallelism:
+## **Concurrency vs Parallelism**
 Developers normally think and understand concurrency and parallelism interchangeably, and some think both are the same.

-#### Concurrency:
+#### **Concurrency**
 1. Firstly, concurrency is a concept where two or more tasks can run simultaneously in Java.
 Concurrency is achieved out of the box using Threads.
 2. The definition of concurrency in itself is vague.
 What do we mean by that?
 I said two or more tasks can run simultaneously.
 Does it mean the tasks are running in interleaved fashion?
 Are whether the tasks run simultaneously at the same time?
 It's totally based on the underlying core that you're are trying to run this program.
 3. If you're running multiple tasks in a single core machine, then it means that the task are running in an interleaved fashion because there is only one core.
 CPU has a scheduler that takes care of scheduling these multiple threads to run on the core in an interleaved fashion.
 4. If you are running multiple tasks in a multiple core machine, then it means the tasks are running simultaneously.
 5. Let's quickly look at this using one simple example.